bm2-lab/iGWOS/README.md

 By inputting sequencing data generated from a certain technique, iGWOS returns the detected off-target sites on reference genome and visualizes the genome-wide off-target profile with a Circos plot.
 ## Requirement

-* HTSeq == 0.6.1
+* HTSeq == 0.11.2
-* PyYAML == 3.11
+* PyYAML == 3.12
 * swalign == 0.3.1
 * pyfaidx == 0.2.7
 * svgwrite == 1.1.6
 * regex == 2016.07.21
+* nwalign == 0.3.1
 * numpy == 1.11.1
-* nwalign == 0.3.1
 * statsmodels == 0.6.1
 * pysam == 0.9.1.4
+* paramiko == 2.7.1

 ## Usage
-	python [option0] {GUIDE-seq,CIRCLE-seq,SITE-seq} [option1]
+	python Plt_main.py [option0] {GUIDE-seq,CIRCLE-seq,SITE-seq} [option1]

 #### option0:
-    -h --help :
-        show the help message
-    -UID:
-        user id, necessary if -U is True, for the determination of data source
+    -h, --help            show this help message and exit -UID [userid]         user id, necessary is -U is True, for the determination of data source
-    -D:
-        description of sgRNA
+    -D [description]      description of sgRNA
-    -U:
-        if you are willing to upload part of your data and share them to all the researchers of CRIPSR
+    -U [upload]           if you are willing to upload part of your data and share them to all the researchers of CRIPSR/Cas -O [output]           output folder
-    -O:
-        output folder
-    -L:
-        the name of CRISPR/Cas which you use in the experiment
-    -r1:
-        treated sequencing data 1, it need to be noticed that different methods require different types of input data
+    -L [label]            the name of CRISPR/Cas which you use in the experiment -r1 [read1]           treated sequencing data 1, it need to be noticed that different methods require different types of input data -r2 [read2]           treated sequencing data 2, if sequencing data is single-end, read1 is only necessary
-    -r2:
-        treated sequencing data 2, if sequencing data is single-end, read1 is only necessary

 #### option1:
    option1 is different when chosing different experiment method

 >when chosing GUIDE-seq

-    -m:
-        DO NOT FILL ANY VALUE FOR THIS PARAMETER
+    -m [method]           DO NOT FILL ANY VALUE FOR THIS PARAMETER -F [reference]        /path/to/reference_genome.fa
-    -F:
-        /path/to/reference_genome.fa
-    -R:
-        target sequence including PAM
+    -R [target]           target sequence including PAM
-    -bar1:
-        barcode 1,
+    -bar1 [barcode1]      barcode 1, necessary in GUIDE-seq
-        necessary
-    -bar2:
-        barcode 2,
+    -bar2 [barcode2]      barcode 2, necessary in GUIDE-seq
-        necessary
-    -cbar1:
-        control barcode 1,
+    -cbar1 [cbarcode1]    control barcode 1, necessary in GUIDE-seq
-        necessary
-    -cbar2:
-        control barcode 2,
+    -cbar2 [cbarcode2]    control barcode 2, necessary in GUIDE-seq
-        necessary
-    -ind1:
-        index 1,
+    -ind1 [index1]        index 1, necessary in GUIDE-seq
-        necessary
-    -ind2:
-        index 2,
+    -ind2 [index2]        index 2, necessary in GUIDE-seq
-        necessary
-    --d-minreads:
+    --d-minreads [demultiplex_min_reads]
-        demultiplex_min_reads,
+                          demultiplex_min_reads, parameters necessary in GUIDE-
-        necessary with default 1000
+                          seq, default is 1000

 >when chosing CIRCLE-seq

-    -m:
-        DO NOT FILL ANY VALUE FOR THIS PARAMETER
+    -m [method]           DO NOT FILL ANY VALUE FOR THIS PARAMETER -F [reference]        /path/to/reference_genome.fa
-    -F:
-        /path/to/reference_genome.fa
-    -R:
-        target sequence including PAM
+    -R [target]           target sequence including PAM
-    -cr1:
-        control sequencing data 1
+    -cr1 [cread1]         control sequencing data 1
-        necessary
-    -cr2:
-        control sequencing data 2
+    -cr2 [cread2]         control sequencing data 2
-        necessary
-    -rt:
-        The minimum number of reads at a location for that location to be called as a site, necessary and with default 4
+    -rt [read_threshold]  The minimum number of reads at a location for that location to be called as a site necessary in CIRCLE- seq with default value 4
-    -ws:
-        size of the sliding window,
-        necessary and with default 3
+    -ws [window_size]     size of the sliding window necessary in CIRCLE-seq with default value 3
-    -mqt:
+    -mqt [mapq_threshold]
-        Minimum read mapping quality score,
-        necessary and with default 50
+                          Minimum read mapping quality score necessary in CIRCLE-seq with default value 50
-    -st:
+    -st [start_threshold]
-        Tolerance for breakpoint location,
-        necessary and with default 1
+                          Tolerance for breakpoint location necessary in CIRCLE- seq with default value 1
-    -gt:
-        Number of tolerated gaps in the fuzzy target search step, necessary and with default 3
+    -gt [gap_threshold]   Number of tolerated gaps in the fuzzy target search setp necessary in CIRCLE-seq with default value 3 -mt [mismatch_threshold]
-    -mt:
-        Number of tolerated gaps in the fuzzy target search setp, necessary and with default 6
+                          Number of tolerated gaps in the fuzzy target search setp necessary in CIRCLE-seq with default value 6 -ma [merged_analysis]
-    -ma:
-        Whether or not the paired read merging step should takingTrue, necessary and with default True
+                          Whether or not the paired read merging step should takingTrue necessary in CIRCLE-seq with default value True

 >when chosing SITE-seq

-    -m:
-        DO NOT FILL ANY VALUE FOR THIS PARAMETER
+    -m [method]           DO NOT FILL ANY VALUE FOR THIS PARAMETER -R [target]           target sequence including PAM
-    -F:
-        /path/to/reference_genome.fa
+    -F [reference]        /path/to/reference_genome.fa
-    -R:
-        target sequence including PAM

 ## Example

-    python Plt_main.py
-        -UID test_OTS
-        -D EMX_site1
-        -U false
-        -O test_ouput/
-        -L test_0
-        -r1 guideseq/test/data/undemultiplexed/undemux.r1.fastq
-        -r2 guideseq/test/data/undemultiplexed/undemux.r2.fastq
-        GUIDE-seq
-        -F guideseq/test/test_genome.fa
-        -R GAGTCCGAGCAGAAGAAGAANGG
-        -bar1 TAGGCATG
-        -bar2 TAGATCGC
-        -cbar1 CTCTCTAC
-        -cbar2 CTCTCTAT
-        -ind1 guideseq/test/data/undemultiplexed/undemux.i1.fastq
-        -ind2 guideseq/test/data/undemultiplexed/undemux.i2.fastq
+    python Plt_main.py -UID test_OTS -D EMX_site1 -U false -O test_ouput -L test_0 -r1 guideseq/test/data/undemultiplexed/undemux.r1.fastq -r2 guideseq/test/data/undemultiplexed/undemux.r2.fastq GUIDE-seq -F guideseq/test/test_genome.fa -R GAGTCCGAGCAGAAGAAGAANGG -bar1 TAGGCATG -bar2 TAGATCGC -cbar1 CTCTCTAC -cbar2 CTCTCTAT -ind1 guideseq/test/data/undemultiplexed/undemux.i1.fastq -ind2 guideseq/test/data/undemultiplexed/undemux.i2.fastq

 > output format